dgarnitz/vectorflow/README.md

 python -m unittest src.worker.tests.test_worker
 ```

-# How to Contribute
+# Contributing
 We love feedback from the community.
-If you have an idea of how to make this project better, we encourage you to open an issue.
-Please tag `dgarnitz` and `danmeier2`, and we can discuss how best to approach it.
+If you have an idea of how to make this project better, we encourage you to open an issue or join our Discord.
+Please tag `dgarnitz` and `danmeier2`.

 Our roadmap is outlined in the section below and we would love help in building it out.
-We recommend you open an issue with a proposed approach in mind before submitted a PR.
+We recommend you open an issue with a proposed approach in mind before submitting a PR.

 Please tag `dgarnitz` on all PRs.